RL-arch/detector/README.md

 On Windows, you could simply import the environment file [environment.yaml](./environment.yaml) on the Anaconda Navigator: see [Importing an environment](https://docs.anaconda.com/navigator/tutorials/manage-environments/).

-In a Terminal, the following command can be used to create a new conda environment:
+Alternatively, in a Terminal, the following command can be used to create a new conda environment:

 `conda env create -f environment.yaml`